Nadi-System/nadi-book/src/system/intro.md

 # Core Concepts
+This section contains a brief explanation of core concepts.
+Refer to the Reference section for the full details on each.

 ## Node
 A Node is a point in network.
 A Node can have multiple input nodes and